 There are so many people waiting to meet you.
 You have the most generous kindest grandparents whose lives you are going to light up.
-They have coconut groves, tropical rivers and wintery rose farms ready for you to explore.
+They have coconut groves, tropical rivers, and Australian gardens ready for you to explore.

 You have aunts and uncles all over the planet who will smother you in love.
 Some biological, some not, some crazy, some crazier.

-(You do also have a godfather in waiting, my babiest brother Cormac, who intends on using you to help him meet girls.
+(You do also have a beautiful uncle in waiting, my babiest brother Cormac, who intends on using you to help him meet girls.
 We will discuss this further when the time comes.)